|

 (Kyrgyzstan) |

-marry a man, whom she did not like, and instead married her.
-Alimbek
+the promise to marry a man, whom she did not like, and instead married

-died after a palace coup in 1862, and she was recognized by the
+her.
+Alimbek died after a palace coup in 1862, and she was recognized

 (heroes).
 In 1876 the Alai region joined the Russian Empire.
 Two of

-of murdering customs officials.
-When her favourite son was executed
+murdering customs officials.
+When her favourite son was executed she

-she refused the urging of some of her followers to effect a rescue,
+refused the urging of some of her followers to effect a rescue, saying

-saying that she would not her private hopes and ambitions be the
+that she would not her private hopes and ambitions be the cause of

-cause of suffering for her people.
-The others were then exiled to
+suffering for her people.
+The others were then exiled to Siberia, and

-Siberia, and she retired from public life - giving away all her
+she retired from public life - giving away all her property and

-property and leading a hermit like existence in a village.
-She was
+leading a hermit like existence in a village.
+She was survived by 2

-and 6 great-great-grandsons.
-She is also thought to have been a
+great-great-grandsons.
+She is also thought to have been a poetess, and

 |